Art-Sells/Arells/Build-Notes.md

 ### Test Offline
 VavityTester:
-- Keep Vapa/ before/after Vapa prices
+Keep Vapa/ before/after Vapa prices
-- Remove all ETH wallet addresses or wallet connection json locations
-- Remove all wallet connection modals/displays or anything dealing with wallet connections (jsons/etc)
+Remove all ETH wallet addresses or wallet connection json locations Remove all wallet connection modals/displays or anything dealing with wallet connections (jsons/etc) In the vavityAggregator API (and all the VavityAggregator files functions) change everything ending with oc to op so for example, cVatoc will change to cVatop, etc
+Create a section that shows this:
 - Account
-– (B) (VAPA): $90,000
+– (Bitcoin) (VAPA): $dollar price
-- If acVatoi != 0, then hide "Connect Bitcoin to begin"
-- Chart (Account):
-- - - My Portfolio
+- - My Portfolio (before anything is added)
+- - - (Add Investments)
+- - - - when button above clicked, it shows:
+- - - - bitcoin amount (section to enter bitcoin in token amounts (satoshis)) cVactTaa
+- - - - Date purchased (section to choose mm/dd/yy) (added to the cVact group)
+- - - - $ Amount: automatically displays Bitcoin Amount at the time of purchase (this will end up being the cVatop after the submit button is clicked while cVact will always be VAPA) x bitcoin amount entered
+- - - - (Submit)
+- - My Porfolio (after investments added)
 - - - Investment: acVact $0
 – - - Losses (default): $0
 – - - Profits (replaces losses only if acdVatoc is > 0.00000): acdVatoc + $0 (formatCurrency from VavityTester.tsx) (as small as the smallest decimal it'll show. if it increases, then raise the decimal)
+- - (add more investments)
+- - - - when button above clicked, it shows:
+- - - - amount: $ in dollars (creates new cVact group)
+- - - - Date purchased (mm/dd/yy) (added to the cVact group)
+- - - - (Submit)
+^do not delete until right is complete

 - - Right
 - - - Line Graph (daily/weekly/yrly)
 - - -  Market Status: Bull (🐂) {for any prifits} or Sloth (🦥) {for no profits}…
 - - - Bull: Show modal explanation
 - - - Sloth: Show modal explanation
-- (add)
+- - (investment list)
-- - - Purchase Date (mm/dd/yy):
+- - - lists cVactGroups when clicked
-- (investment list)
+^Add above after test/completions

 - Home
 - Chart:
 - - Left